jrasmusson/ios-professional-course/Bankey/3-Protocol-Delegate/README.md

 - Discuss: Explain what is going on here with animation etc.

-Great - so now we can finish logging in, present the onboarding view controller.
-Where do we go after onboarding?
+Great - so we can onboard and transition.
+But how can we ensure that users can only on board once.

-Well that is what we are going to tackle in the next section when we get into navigation.

-But for now, let's just create a dummary view controller, and a stand in for our home screen, and do the real thing in the next section when we get there.
+To do that we need a home screen, or at least some place we can send people after they have logged in.

+In the next session we'll see how we can

+- setup a dummy view controller to temporaily nagivate to
+- give it the ability to logout
+- save our state (both in memory and on disk).

+## Creating a dummy for a home screen

 Create new class `DummyViewController` in `Login` directory.
 Go ahead and type this code in.